Analytics-at-Sauder/Analytics-at-Sauder.github.io/p06_rfm_analysis.md

-### Creating Rank scores
+### Creating Rank Scores

-The customers are ranked in each criteria.
-Each criteria is broken into 5 buckets.
-Scores are assigned based on the relative percentile to the RFM features.
-This approach of scaling customers from 1-5 will result in, at the most, 125 different RFM scores (5x5x5), ranging from 111(lowest) to 555(highest)
+The customers are ranked in each of the three criteria (R,F, and M).
+Each criteria is broken into five buckets, and customer scores are assigned based on the relative percentile of each RFM feature, with each bucket representing 20% of the distribution.
+This approach of scaling customers from 1-5 will result in, at most, 125 different RFM scores (5x5x5), ranging from 111 (lowest) to 555 (highest).

 ```python